Jkw1968/barracuda-revisited/README.md

 There's more enhancements and performance tweaks on the way.
 Be patient.  :-)

-Oh, and thank you for any and all feedback and for trying this out.
+Oh, and thank you for any and all feedback and for trying this out....

 --Kerry